lukelarue/losiento/project_spec.md

     - The prototype implements:
       - A lobby screen to host or join games via the existing `/api/losiento/host`, `/join`, `/joinable`, `/leave`, and `/start` endpoints.
       - An in-game screen with a **basic visual board**: a 60-cell track grid with colored pawn markers per seat, plus simple Start / Safety / Home summaries per color.
+      - The in-game header displays the current turn, current seat, and the last drawn card (from the discard pile), and the Start/Safety summaries visually highlight the current seat.
       - Simple controls for `Play turn` (which currently sends `payload: { moveIndex: 0 }`), `Bot step`, and `Leave game`.
     - apps/web has not yet been updated to expose a Lo Siento route/page or iframe.
     - The first in-game UI requirement (a basic visual board-and-pawns view, not just JSON) is now satisfied at prototype level; further work is needed for richer UX and explicit move selection when multiple moves exist.